MinaProtocol/MIPs/MIPS/mip-zkapps.md

 A user can create a zkApp transaction using SnarkyJS or other tooling, and sign it with a wallet key.
 The daemon provides a GraphQL endpoint to accept the zkApp.
-If the zkApp has a sufficient fee and passes validity checks (see below), it's queued to the transaction pool for broadcast to the network.
+If the zkApp has a sufficient fee and passes validity checks, it's queued to the [transaction pool](#transaction-pool) for broadcast to the network.

 #### Fees and queueing